learn-co-students/module-one-final-project-guidelines-dumbo-web-career-012819/README.md

     gem "tty-file"

     ```
+3. On the 'environment.rb' file comment 'ActiveRecord::Base.logger.level = 1'

-3. Still in the terminal, type “rake db:migrate” to create tables, then “rake db:seed”
+4. In the terminal, type “rake db:migrate” to create tables, then “rake db:seed”
-   to create some dummy data to play around.
+   to create some dummy data to play around then uncomment 'ActiveRecord::Base.logger.level = 1'.

-4. Now you are ready for the app!
-Have fun~~~~~~~~~~
+5. Now you are ready for the app! on the main directory type "ruby bin/run.rb" Have fun~~~~~~~~~~